msu-cmse-courses/cmse381-F23/Homeworks/CMSE381-HW-04.md

   - **Note:** Here they use "validation set" for what I usually call "testing set".
   - **Hint:** For part (c), you do not need to regenerate the data.
 You have the same data set, but you are generating a new split of the data.
 This could be as easy as setting a new seed.
 - 5.4.8 (a-e)
   - Along with the problems listed in the textbook, do the following.
 Repeat part (c) using $k$-fold CV for $k=5,10,15,20$.
 Plot your results for error vs degree for all these plus the LOOCV version.
-What do you notice?
+What do you notice? <span style="color: green"> You don't need to plot this for the training error, it's annoyingly difficult to get that out of the easy-mode version of $k$-fold CV.
+If you really want to try, take a look [here](https://scikit-learn.org/stable/modules/cross_validation.html#the-cross-validate-function-and-multiple-metric-evaluation).</span>

 *Note: the content from Mon, 10/9, will be included on HW4 due next week.*